HumphreyNgundo/simple_shell/README.md

-This repo contains C files that write a simple Unix interpreter
+This repo conains C files that write a simple Unix command interpreter